helderberto/helderberto.com/data/blog/reactjs-tips-tricks-avoid-shortcircuit-conditional-ui-rendering.md

 ## Wrapping Up

-If you think this series of articles is helpful to you, or do you want to discuss some programming topics, feel free to reach out to me at @helderburato.
+If you think this series of articles is helpful to you, or do you want to discuss some programming topics, feel free to reach out to me at @helderberto.

 Thanks! ⚡️